Congratulations on your acceptance to the NYU Tandon Bridge program!

 Any student with a prior negative/outstanding balance at NYU must be zero out their account before submitting payment for the Bridge course.
 Those with a prior outstanding balance who submit a payment or the full tuition for the current Bridge semester, will not have their payment applied toward their Bridge payment balance.
 Instead, the payment submitted for the Bridge course will be automatically applied toward any prior outstanding balance.

-NYU reserves the right to upload the “Non-Payment” Policy and remove students from the Bridge course who have not zeroed out their University account prior to submitting their tuition, and as a result, have an outstanding balance of $1,850.00 USD for the cost of the Bridge course at the payment deadline/s listed.
+NYU reserves the right to uphold the “Non-Payment” Policy and remove students from the Bridge course who have not zeroed out their University account prior to submitting their tuition, and as a result, have an outstanding balance of $1,850.00 USD for the cost of the Bridge course at the payment deadline/s listed.

 What if I was placed on Academic Probation during my last enrollment?